 Settling in Da Nang:

-It was extremely easy and fast to find all the stuff we needed right away.
+Even without that, I’d say was it would have been extremely easy and fast to find all the stuff we needed right away.
 A decent gym around the corner, an okay-sorted supermarket, my favorite coffee shop to work from, the best Vietnamese food, a motorbike in good condition, and even a dentist.

 Something I love about Da Nang, in comparison with other Digital Nomad spots, is that you get a bit of it all: an affordable city with a beautiful beach in a country with an interesting culture and delicious food.

 In contrast with other Vietnamese cities like Hanoi and Saigon, Da Nang is not as intense (in the good and bad connotations of the word).
 There is less traffic, the pollution is not as bad, and it feels safer.
-But it also lacks some of that colorful and lively Vietnamese energy.
+But it also lacks some of that colorful and lively Vietnamese energy and depth.

 Is Da Nang worth visiting as a Digital Nomad?

-The opinion I hear the most about Da Nang is: “I really enjoyed my time there, but it was not as memorable as other places I’ve visited as a Digital Nomad, including other Vietnamese cities”.
+The opinion I hear the most about Da Nang is: “I reallyenjoyed my time there, but it was not as memorable as other places I’ve visited as a Digital Nomad, including other Vietnamese cities”.
+Honestly?
+It’s a fair summary but also not the whole story.

 What to do in Da Nang?